hhumbertoAv/ecofloc/README.md

 </p>

-**EcoFloc** has been made possible thanks to **Technopôle Domolandes**[^1], an organization deeply committed to innovation and the development of the Landes region in France and beyond, as well as the **Université de Pau et des Pays de l'Adour** and **Université de Toulouse**.
-These institutions are engaged in advancing research and development in France, contributing significantly to technological progress and regional growth.
-Their continuous efforts have been instrumental in bringing this project to life.
+**EcoFloc** was developed by the R&D laboratory of **Technopôle Domolandes**[^1], with support from **Université de Pau et des Pays de l'Adour** and **Université de Toulouse**.
+These institutions play a key role in advancing research and innovation, contributing to technological progress and regional development in France.

 ## Description

-**EcoFloc** is a comprehensive and versatile tool developed by the R&D laboratory of Technopôle Domolandes[^1], supported by Université de Pau et des Pays de l'Adour and Université de Toulouse.

-**EcoFloc** measures the energy consumption of applications in GNU/Linux environments across several hardware components.
-In this initial release, it enables independent energy measurement for the **CPU**, **GPU**, **RAM**, **storage devices (SD)**, and **network interface controllers (NIC)**.
-The tool measures energy at predefined intervals during a specified timeout, allowing users to create detailed energy profiles based on hardware components and behavioral patterns over time.
-It also features long-term monitoring capabilities, tracking energy usage over extended periods, even if applications are closed and reopened.
+**EcoFloc** is a versatile tool for measuring energy consumption in GNU/Linux environments, tracking usage across **CPU**, **GPU**, **RAM**, **storage devices (SD)**, and **network interface controllers (NIC)**.
+It enables independent energy measurement per component, interval-based sampling with configurable timeouts, and long-term monitoring that persists data even across application restarts. **EcoFloc** works with both existing applications and those launched through the tool, providing detailed energy profiles to analyze consumption patterns over time.

 ### Power calculation